Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 What Are Extinction Bursts in Dogs?

 The term "dog extinction burst" may sound like an odd term for those who have never heard it before.
 No, your dog is not about to explode or implode, nor is he going to become extinct.

 First, let's take a closer look into what "extinction" means in general.
 In psychology, the term is used to depict a phenomenon where a behavior with a history of being reinforced no longer leads to reinforcing consequences, with the end result of it extinguishing or stopping from occurring.
 Sounds complicated?
 Let's make an example...

-Interestingly, in the initial stages, when you decide to stop feeding your dog, you will see an increase in the begging behavior.
+Interestingly, in the initial stages, when you decide to stop feeding your dog, you will see an increase in begging behavior.
 Your dog may paw repeatedly at you with more insistence, or he may even come up with a new behavior such as barking.

 Your dog has been pawing at you for food for quite some time and you always gave in when he pawed at you.
 Suddenly you stop feeding and ignore your dog's pawing behavior.
 What happens next?
 Your dog starts getting a bit frustrated.
-He is thinking, "hey, I always get fed when I paw at you, what's up today?
+He is thinking, "Hey, I always get fed when I paw at you, what's up today?
 Maybe you didn't notice, so I will increase my pawing and perhaps try doing something else to make you pay attention to me, hello?
 Anybody there?
 I'm here!"